Mary Jane Hale Welles

-Mary Jane Hale Walles (June 18, 1817 - February 28, 1886) was the wife of Gideon Welles and is known for her hand-written letters, which appear in various museums.
+Mary Jane Hale Welles (June 18, 1817 - February 28, 1886) was the wife of Gideon Welles and is known for her hand-written letters, which appear in various museums.

 Early life and education

 She was born as Mary Jane Hale on 18th June 1817 in Glastonbury, Connecticut, to a lawyer father Elias White Hale and mother Jane Mullhallan Hale.

 She grew up in remote Lewistown, Pennsylvania, with her family, including two brothers, the younger Elias and the older Reuben.

 Personal life

 As a teenager she was noted for her strong-mindedness and, despite parental objections, communicated directly with romantic interest, her first cousin Gideon Welles before marrying him on June 16, 1835.
 The wedding took place in Lewiston.

 The couple had nine children, including: